britalmeida/edit_breakdown/README.md

 2. In Blender's `Edit > Preferences > Add-ons`, find this add-on, expand it, and click `Remove`.
 3. Click `Install` and select the ZIP.

-Alternatively: this repository can be **cloned** to a folder on disk and that folder linked to the `scripts/addons` folder of the Blender executable.
-This way, the add-on and be kept up to date with `git pull` without the need to remove/install.
+**Alternatively:** this repository can be **cloned** to a folder on disk and that folder linked to the `scripts/addons` folder of the Blender executable.
+This way, the add-on and be kept up to date with `git pull` without the need to remove/install it.

 ### Requirements
 - Blender 2.90 or later.